iluwatar/java-design-patterns-vuepress-web/src/book/README.md

-# Book
+# Get the Book

-## Unlock the Power of Advanced Java Development with "Open Source Java Design Patterns"
+## For the Price of a Cup of Coffee ☕️, Unlock the Power of Advanced Java Development with "Open Source Java Design Patterns"

 **Are you a Java developer looking to elevate your coding skills and architectural knowledge?** Look no further than ["Open Source Java Design Patterns"](https://payhip.com/b/kcaF9), the essential guide for mastering the art of design patterns in Java.
 This comprehensive resource is your gateway to creating robust, maintainable, and scalable software systems.